top of page

 Tokapah Falls

-Tokapah Falls is an out-and-back hike to a waterfall where you can rest up near the water before you head back.
+Tokapah Falls is an out-and-back hike to a waterfall where you can rest near the water before heading back.
 We didn’t get a chance to hike the trail because it took us a lot longer than expected to go through all the other activities and ride the shuttle.
 Due to the ongoing California drought, the waterfall may look sparse in the summer so it will look different each season.

 Got time to explore more?
 Check out these additional things to do at Sequoia National Park: